 Groundwater Hydrology

 To further explore groundwater patterns at the site, hand-augured groundwater monitoring observation tubes were installed on August 8th, 2018 (Figure 3).
 Currently, three HOBO water level data loggers are employed across the PLCU measuring groundwater level fluctuations, and with one installed to measure ambient atmospheric conditions at the site.
-The Year 1 Groundwater Monitoring and Vegetation Communities memorandum provides details on data collection and analysis, and should be referenced for more information (Inter-Fluve 2020).
+The Year 1 Groundwater Monitoring and Vegetation Communities memorandum provides details on data collection and analysis and should be referenced for more information (Inter-Fluve 2020).